Today let’s talk about PrimeLending, a PlainsCapital Company, which is a top-10 mortgage lender that does business in all 50 states.

 Who Is PrimeLending?

-- They are a PlainsCapital Company that has been around since 1986
+- A direct-to-consumer mortgage lender owned by the PlainsCapital Company that has been around since 1986

-- That is also a wholly owned subsidiary of Hilltop Holdings Inc.
+- A wholly owned subsidiary of PlainsCapital Bank (that is also a wholly owned subsidiary of Hilltop Holdings Inc.)

-- Which is publicly traded under the symbol (NYSE: HTH)
+- Publicly traded under the symbol (NYSE: HTH)

 Today, they’ve got more than 3,000 employees throughout the nation.
 And since that time, they’ve apparently helped more than 500,000 Americans purchase a home, fix up a property, or refinance an existing mortgage.

 They seem to excel in home purchase lending, as evidenced by the fact that they’ve been a top-10 purchase lender from 2012 to 2017, per data from Marketrac, a CoreLogic company.

 They’re also ranked 6th for retail home loan volume by Scotsman Guide, and 11th in volume overall.
 It’s unclear if that’s overall or a specific category of lender.

 If you’re curious who owns them, they’re a PlainsCapital Company that is also a wholly owned subsidiary of PlainsCapital Bank, which is owned by Hilltop Holdings Inc.

 Confused yet?
 Yeah, there’s a lot of corporate structuring going on, but basically their a billion-dollar financial holdings company based out of Dallas, Texas with thousands of employees.